oktadev/okta-blog/_source/_posts/2020-01-16-transactional-mfa.md

 ---
 layout: blog_post
-title: "Never Build MFA Again: A Developer’s Guide to Transactional MFA"
+title: "Never Build MFA Again: A Developer's Guide to Transactional MFA"
 author: jeffersonhaw
 description: "Learn how to implement transactional MFA in your applications."
 tags: [transactional MFA, MFA]